voxel51/platform-sdk/examples/tf-semantic-segmenter-i2v/README.md

 ## Environment setup

 First, install a fresh copy of the Platform SDK with a full ETA installation inside this directory.
-This version of the SDK will be copied into the Docker image that you build.
+Yes, a fresh copy, not the version of the SDK that you cloned in order to access the file you're reading.
+This new copy of the SDK will be copied into the Docker image that you build.

-> Note: you probably want to do this in a fresh virtual environment to avoid
+> Note: you probably want to install this in a fresh virtual environment to
-> interfering with your existing environment
+> avoid interfering with your existing environment

 ```shell
 git clone https://github.com/voxel51/platform-sdk